1946 Rose Bowl

 The game matched the undefeated Crimson Tide of the University of Alabama of the Southeastern Conference (SEC) and the #7 Trojans of the University of Southern California of the Pacific Coast Conference (PCC).
 The Tide defeated the underdog Trojans 34–14.
-It was Alabama’s sixth and final trip to the Rose Bowl until their College Football Playoff semifinal appearance in 2021 and Frank Thomas' final bowl trip as head coach.
+It was Alabama's sixth trip to the Rose Bowl, and as of the 2024-25 season, their last trip to Pasadena.
+It was Frank Thomas' final bowl trip as head coach.
+(Their 2020 season Rose Bowl, part until their College Football Playoff semifinal appearance in 2021, was held in the Dallas-Fort Worth metroplex.)

 Game summary

-Alabama, known as the "wooden horse" led at the half 20–0 and the Trojans had a net loss of 24 yards.
+Alabama led at the half 20–0 and the Trojans had a net loss of 24 yards.
 USC, which had won eight straight Rose Bowl games since 1923, didn't make a first down until the third quarter when the score was 27–0.

 Alabama outgained USC 351 to 41 yards.
 Quarterback Harry Gilmer threw only eleven times in the game for one touchdown and ran for 116 yards on 16 carries.
 Hal Self scored twice, on a one-yard run and on a 24-yard Gilmer pass.
 Gilmer went over from the one, and Lowell Tew hit left guard from the two for points and Norwood Hodges scored up the middle on a one-yard plunge.
 Hugh Morrow kicked four extra points in the game.